SamriddhaS/DynamicAppLauncherDemo/README.md

 <p align="center">
   Changed the implementation a little to make sure not to kill the app with every icon change.
-The app will still get killed once when changing from the default one.
-Thank you <a href="linkedin.com/in/avinav-srivastava-878635a0" target="_blank">Avinav Srivastava</a> for suggesting me this change.
+The app will still get killed once when changing from the default icon Thank you <a href="linkedin.com/in/avinav-srivastava-878635a0" target="_blank">Avinav Srivastava</a> for suggesting me this change.
 </p>

 ---